Applying - FAQ

 - When applying through UAC you can list up to five preferences.

-- If you’re not made an offer for your first preference, you’ll be considered for your second preference, and so on in order.
+- If you do not receive an offer for your first preference, you’ll be considered for your second preference, and so on in order.

-- If you receive an offer to one of your preferences but would prefer an offer to something else you can change the order of your preferences by the preference change closing date for the respective offer round.
+- If you receive an offer to one of your preferences but would prefer an offer to something else you can change the order of your preferences by the change of preferences closing date for the respective offer round.

 - UAC provides advice about selecting and changing your preferences.

 If you’re finishing high school you will not usually receive an offer until after your Year 12 results are finalised.
-For most applicants, this will be in UAC’s December Round 2 on 21 December, 2017.
+For most applicants, this will be in UAC’s December Round 2, released late December each year.
+We do make early offers via our Schools Recommendation Scheme and Subject Spotlight Early Offer Program.

-If you have previously completed high school, or another assessable qualification, you may be able to receive an offer as early as August, depending on when you submit your application and the degree you’re applying for.
+If you have previously completed high school, or hold any other assessable qualification, you may be able to receive an offer as early as August, depending on when you submit your application and the degree you’re applying for.

 For some degrees, there are usually more people applying than the number of places available.
 We refer to these programs as having a quota and have to closely manage their admissions.
 For this reason, you may have to wait a little longer for an offer to the following programs: